fbpx

 Planting flower bulbs through landscape fabric is a pain.

 To plant bulbs, you must cut a hole in the landscape fabric and plant it in the soil beneath.
-But animals that do their work below ground like gophers can sometimes push flower bulbs off the mark.
+But animals that do their work below ground, like gophers, can sometimes push flower bulbs off the mark.
 If they do, there’s no chance that tulip or daffodil is going to grow through the weed barrier.
-And if you’re cutting holes in the weed barrier, you’re also allowing air, water and sunlight to get at weed seeds, so what’s the point?
+And if you’re cutting holes in the weed barrier, you’re also allowing air, water, and sunlight to get at weed seeds, so what’s the point?

 Good luck dividing plants like geraniums and irises.